 St. Augustine should be planted in early summer, whether with sod or seed plugs.
 The grass spreads through runners above ground and below the surface.
 Rhizomes and stolons start to spread quickly when grass is well established and soil is warm and moist.

 By planting early, you are giving the grass a head start before temperatures start to soar.
 Planting should be done in full sun, at least three months before the first frost.
 St. Augustine grass is a warm season turf grass so avoid planting it in the fall months, as it could lead to slow growth or bare spots.

 Visit our Landscaping service page to learn how we can help you create a beautiful, lush lawn.

-Fertilizer is important for faster root development and growth.
+Lawn fertilizer is important for faster root development and growth.
 In the early stages, use a phosphorus fertilizer.
 It should be utilized the first two months of growth and then it can be switched to a slow release nitrogen fertilizer.

 The rule of thumb for using a nitrogen fertilizer is one pound of nitrogen per 1000 square feet, applied once every two months or use a slow-release fertilizer once every ten weeks to maintain faster spread and growth rate.

 A proper watering schedule is important for the growth of your lawn.
 If St. Augustine is not watered properly, it can easily go into dormancy or start dying.
 It can be difficult to re-establish, so preventing this is best.

 The lawn should be watered lightly twice a day for the first 14 days.
 Once roots are established, slowly cut back watering to ½ inch to ¾ inches of water twice a week.
 Avoid standing water or mud.
 A mixture of sandy loam soil pre-mix can be added on top of the lawn to help with drainage as well.